A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 2: validation of the Results

 \subsection{Statistical analysis: non-parametric tests and beyond}

 Statistical comparison of results should be deemed mandatory in current benchmarks among bio-inspired algorithms.
 However, even if statistical comparisons are made in studies reported nowadays, they are not always carried out properly.
 In inferential hypothesis testing, there are some popular methods, such as the t-test or the ANOVA family of tests.
 However, these tests are referred to as \emph{parametric tests} because they assume a series of hypotheses on the data on which they are applied (i.e., on the parameters of the underlying distribution of the data).
 If such assumptions do not hold (for example, the normality assumption for the results), the reliability of the tests is not guaranteed, and alternative approaches should be considered.
 Thus, either these conditions are checked to be true (i.e., by using a normality test to prove the normality in the distribution), or another type of tests that do not make these assumptions should be used instead.
 This is the case of \emph{non-parametric} tests, which do not assume particular characteristics for the underlying data distribution.
-This non-parametric nature must be seen as an advantage over the aforementioned parametric tests (for their independence with respect to data), but also as a drawback as it implies that non-parametric tests are less powerful.
+This non-parametric nature must be seen as an advantage over the aforementioned parametric tests (for their independence with respect to data) but also as a limitation (non-parametric tests are less powerful) imposed by the nature of the underlying data, that do not satisfy the requirements to use the more powerful parametric methods.

 As a result of this, parametric tests should be preferred whenever they can be safely used (i.e. whenever the hypotheses on the underlying data distribution are met).
 Unfortunately, this often fails to be the case when comparing the results of bio-inspired algorithms.
 Consequently, non-parametric tests should be used instead \citep{statistics}.
 A common error (less frequent in current research) is to apply parametric tests without checking if the required hypotheses are satisfied.